AdobeDocs/workfront.nl-NL/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 * Designating Resource Managers on projects is not a prerequisite to allowing users to schedule resources for work using the Workload Balancer.

-  For information about the Workload Balancer, see [Overview of the Workload Balancer](../../../resource-mgmt/workload-balancer/overview-workload-balancer.md).
+  For information about the Workload Balancer, see [Workload Balancer overview](../../../resource-mgmt/workload-balancer/overview-workload-balancer.md).

  -->